parshinsh/parshinsh.github.io/index.md

 During my PhD, I have also pursued research internships at [Apple](https://machinelearning.apple.com/) (2025) and [Adobe](https://www.adobe.com/home) (2024).
 Prior to starting my PhD, I completed my MS in Operations Research at Virginia Tech, and obtained my BS from [Sharif University of Technology](https://en.sharif.edu/).

-If you're interested in my research on reasoning and discovery with LLMs, would like to discuss relevant topics, or explore potential collaborations, please feel free to get in touch :) - I am best reached by email at [parshinshojaee@vt.edu](mailto:parshinshojaee@vt.edu)
+If you're interested in my research on open-ended reasoning and discovery with LLMs, would like to discuss relevant topics, or explore potential collaborations, please feel free to get in touch :) - I am best reached by email at [parshinshojaee@vt.edu](mailto:parshinshojaee@vt.edu)

 <!-- I was a summer ML intern at [Gilead Sciences](https://www.gilead.com/) (2022),  -->